Voluntary Disclosure Businesses

 - A statement that you are not currently under review or under criminal investigation for any tax obligations;

-- A statement regarding your company’s registration status in New Jersey for applicable taxes;
+- A statement regarding your company’s registration/authorization status in New Jersey for applicable taxes;

 - Which federal business tax return your company files;